TyLogs/TyLogsProjects/Projects/Ideas/Collectors Video.md

 I've always loved my collections, and I want to give people an opportunity to talk about theirs!

+- Hotwheels (and other small model cars)
+- Playing Cards
+- Old Tech
-## Interviews!!!
+## Interviews
 (Don't necessarily have to be in person, I can do it over discord)
-- Libby - Sunglasses and Scarfs
+- Libby - Sunglasses, Scarfs, and Vinyl
 - Will - Vinyl's
 - Dad - Hotwheels
 - Chase - Knifes